quacksouls/bitburner/doc/guide/reboot.md

 >
 > **Problem 4.** Rewrite your pserv script to use the weight function from the
 > subsection [Your first worm](#your-first-worm).
+>
+> **Problem 5.** Sometimes you need to wipe out your pserv farm and start again
+> with a clean slate.
+Write a script to delete all purchased servers.

 ## Second soft reset